zahrael97/MSCI/docs/installation.rst

 Conclusion
 ----------
 Once installed, you can start using the MSCI package to process mass spectrometry data, perform peptide grouping, and calculate similarity scores.

-If you encounter any issues during installation or setup, please refer to the troubleshooting section or contact the support team.